schwanbeck/YSMR/README.md

 ##### LOGGING SETTINGS
 + log to file : True
-	+ When set to True, the logging output will be saved to file.
+	+ When set to True, the logging output will be saved to a file.
 	+ Accepts 'True' or 'False'.
 + log file path : ./logfile.log
 	+ The log-file save path.